 In the Next segment, Marshall Zelinger notes there were thirteen local ballot measures in the 2021 voter guide.
 If you're trying to really delve into a topic to sort out your thoughts, feelings, and ultimately your voting choice, going through a single ballot thoroughly can result in a huge amount of research.
 This is why it can be a good idea to try to check in regularly with election news as November 8 gets closer, to break up that research process into manageable pieces.
 Taking more time with research can also help with developing a list of go-to resources, whether that's publications, reporters, databases, fact-checking websites, etc. This is something we all do, but taking time to evaluate and re-evaluate sources can help your list evolve alongside your opinions and values on issues that may show up on future ballots.

 Check in with your library

 DPL has a slate of election-related resources in one handy location.
 Go to denverlibrary.org/vote to see programs, databases, book recommendations, and blog posts.
 You can also contact us by phone, email, or chat to find or learn more about these resources.

 The image used for this blog post showing an election at Denver East High School is a WPA Photo from 1940.
-Learn more about it here and browse our Digital Collections here.
+Learn more about it by visiting our Digital Collections.